-The dean shall make a recommendation to the provost in writing.
+After the receipt of the recommendations from the department/school committee and the department chair/school director, the dean shall make a recommendation to the provost in writing.
 The reasons for the dean's recommendation, whether positive or negative, shall be included in the written recommendation.
 The dean may consult with the department or school committee and/or the department chair or school director prior to making a recommendation but not with individual committee members.
 As part of his or her deliberations, the dean may meet with the applicant to aid in his or her decision.
-In order to ensure fairness to the candidate, the dean may only consider material submitted in the candidate's RPT dossier.
-Supplemental material may not be considered.
+Material that is inconsistent with the department/school or college guidelines may not be considered.
+If material not submitted by the applicant is considered, the applicant must be notified of this material.